ksathyan/rtp-scanner/README.md

 # rtp-scanner
 Tool to capture and parse RTP headers in UDP packets received at specified IP and port

+## Purpose
+Tool can be used to diagnose the RTP header fields of packets being received on any interface

 ## Compilation (Linux)

 ``` bash